telekom-security/tpotce/README.md

         cd tpotce

 2. Invoke the script that builds the ISO image.
-The script will download and install dependecies necessary to build the image on the invoking machine.
+The script will download and install dependencies necessary to build the image on the invoking machine.
 It will further download the ubuntu base image (~600MB) which T-Pot is based on.

         sudo ./makeiso.sh